eric-bunch/spectral_clustering_examples/README.md

 # spectral_clustering_examples
-Code to generate examples for spectral clustering used in a blog post.
+Code to generate examples for spectral clustering used in [this](https://eric-bunch.github.io/blog/spectral-clustering) blog post.

 Create a `conda` environment with the `environment.yml` file with